 5 Reasons why you should sign up as coach at Erasmus Coachcafé

 Are you an Erasmus alumnus and would you like to share your experience and insights by being a coach?
-On 21 March 2018, the first Erasmus Coachcafé for young alumni and master students of the Erasmus University Rotterdam will take place.
-During this evening, set in an actual café, the participants discuss their talents, dreams and next steps, and learn about the power of networking.
+On October 9 and November 6, 2018 the next Erasmus Coachcafés for young alumni and master students of the Erasmus University Rotterdam will take place.
+During these evenings, set in an actual bar, the participants discuss their talents, dreams and next steps and learn about the power of networking.
 Here are five reasons why becoming a coach is a great idea.

 1. Give back

 Former Secretary General of the Ministry of Justice and Security Pieter Cloo coached Erasmus Coachcafés several times.
 He likes to give back to the university.
 ‘Two years ago I decided to turn my life around.
 I’ve had great opportunities throughout my career and I’ve earned enough money, so I decided I’d like to spend less time working, and more time giving back.
 In particular to the university that made it all possible.
 Now I give guest lectures, but I also very much enjoy coaching at the Coachcafés.’

 Coachcafé-nights are a wonderful opportunity to share knowledge and inspire young people, such as Master students.
 Many of these are at important decision-making crossroads in their lives, and ready to take the first steps into their future.
 Your questions can help them on their way.
 Pieter Cloo: ‘Many of them don’t know exactly what they want to do.
 When I was their age I didn’t know either.
 As coaches, we ask them questions such as: What are your strong points?
 How would your friends describe you?
 What would you like to do in ten years?
 I can tell them my story and how I learned things the hard way – but the most important thing is asking them questions, and letting them talk.’

 'The most beautiful part is when you see a real change in the person in front of you.'